wp-plugins/ns-cloner-site-copier/readme.txt

 = 2.1.4 =
 * Fixed bug in 2.1.3 that caused file copies to fail in some cases where the target folders already existed.
 Update to correct the issue if affected.

+= 2.1.4.1 =
+* Fixed 2.1.4 to make file copies compatible with the new uploads structure in native WP 3.5 installs.
+This should correct issues with the media file copes!
+Please update ASAP.